Quick Navigation

 The chirping of a guinea pig is the same sound as birds.

-It is a mysterious and unusual sound in guinea pigs, and when you hear it, it means something is not right.
-Many people are still confused about this sound and its meaning.
+It is a mysterious and unusual sound in guinea pigs, and when you hear it, it means something is wrong.

-According to experts, guinea pigs chirp when afraid or upset.
 This sound indicates that the guinea pig is deeply concerned about something.
-Many guinea pigs chirp at night.

 Purring

-In some cases, your guinea pig will purr when frightened.
-This sort of purring is short, of a few seconds, and you will see your guinea pig completely motionless.
+This purring is short, about a few seconds long, and you will see your guinea pig completely motionless.

 Chattering